LeeMorinUCF/QMB3311S22/demo_02_GitHub/README.md

 ### Making Changes

 Making changes is fairly straightforward.
-You simply create or delete files or make changes to them, within the local folder.
+You simply create or delete entire files, or make changes to existing files, within your local folder, as you would for any other work.
-Basically, you do the work you set out to do, as if there were no repository.
+Basically, you do the work you set out to do on your computer, as if there were no repository linked to that folder.
-That's the beauty of GitHub: you just do your work and your work gets archived periodically with a few clicks of a button.
+That's the beauty of GitHub: you just do your work and your work gets archived periodically with the clicks of a few buttons.

 In this example, I have added a file.
 As an example, it is an image of the course banner